 Payments for primary carers

 There are two main government funded entitlements for primary carers; paid parental leave and the parental tax credit.
 Primary carers who qualify will receive either paid parental leave or the parental tax credit, but not both.

 Parental leave for new parents in paid work

-ECE is important both for children’s education outcomes and as an enabler of mothers’ participation in work.
+ECE is important both for children’s education outcomes and as an enabler of carers’ participation in work.
 ECE helps to ensure an adequate net return from paid employment, and is important for women’s economic independence.